Security-Onion-Solutions/securityonion-docs/appendix.rst

 If you have reviewed all of the warnings above and still want to attempt an in-place upgrade, you should be able to do the following:

  - perform an in-place upgrade from Ubuntu 16.04 to Ubuntu 18.04 using standard Ubuntu procedures
- - once you have completed the Ubuntu 18.04 upgrade, follow the Ubuntu 18.04 instructions in the Installation Guide
+ - once you have completed the Ubuntu 18.04 upgrade, follow the Ubuntu 18.04 instructions in the :ref:`installation` section.